CrowdStrike/falcon-helm/helm-charts/falcon-sensor/README.md

 [https://github.com/CrowdStrike/falcon-scripts/tree/main/bash/containers/falcon-container-sensor-pull](https://github.com/CrowdStrike/falcon-scripts/tree/main/bash/containers/falcon-container-sensor-pull)

 When copying images to a private registry, it's crucial to preserve the image digest.
 We recommend using tools like Skopeo for this purpose, as they ensure the digest of the image remains the same after the transfer.

+#### Falcon Secret Usage with GKE Autopilot
+When using the `falconSecret` configuration options with GKE Autopilot, `falconSecret.secretName` must be `"falcon-node-sensor-secret"`.
+Any other K8s secret name for the `falconSecret` option is disallowed.

 ## Installing in Kubernetes Cluster as a Sidecar